arkime/arkime/capture/DESIGN.md

 # Parsers vs Plugins

-In reality there isn't much difference between parsers other then when they are loaded and when they are initialized.
+In reality there isn't much difference between parsers and plugins, other then when they are loaded and when they are initialized.

 ## Parsers
-Anything in the parsers directories (parsersDir) are auto loaded and the moloch_parser_init function is called.
+Anything in the parsers directories (parsersDir) are auto loaded and the moloch_parser_init function is called when loaded.
+If files have the same in multiple directories, capture will load the first one found.

 ## Plugins
 Which plugins to use have to be explicitly listed in rootPlugins and plugins variables.
+They are loaded from the plugins directories (pluginsDir) and the moloch_plugin_init function is called when loaded.
+If files have the same in multiple directories, capture will load the first one found.
 The rootPlugins are loaded first, before capture has dropped privileges.
-The normal plugins are loaded after the parsres.
+The normal plugins are loaded after the parsers.
-The function moloch_plugin_init is called on loading.

 # Creating new parsers